gds-operations/vcloud-core/README.md

-# VCloud Core
+# vCloud Core

-VCloud Core is a gem that supports automatated provisioning of VMWare vCloud Director.
+vCloud Core is a gem that supports automatated provisioning of VMWare vCloud Director.
 It uses Fog under the hood.
-Primarily developed to support [VCloud Walker](https://github.com/gds-operations/vcloud-walker) and [VCloud Tools](https://github.com/gds-operations/vcloud-tools).
+Primarily developed to support [vCloud Walker](https://github.com/gds-operations/vcloud-walker) and [vCloud Tools](https://github.com/gds-operations/vcloud-tools).

-VCloud Core includes VCloud Query and a command-line wrapper for VCloud Query.
+vCloud Core includes vCloud Query and a command-line wrapper for vCloud Query.

 ## Installation